-2 Can I explain the reasoning path?
+2. Can I explain the reasoning path?

 For AI to deliver on its promise, it will require predictability and trust of the end user.
 The purpose is to make AI transparent within the decision-making process, as well as the data used to develop the models and algorithms that incorporate the decisions made.
-When complex AI systems have been used to make significant decisions, it may be difficult to unpick the causes behind a specific course of action.
+When complex Al systems have been used to make significant decisions, it may be difficult to unpick the causes behind a specific course of action.
 The clear explanation of machine reasoning is necessary to determine accountability at the decision outcome, particularly in highly regulated industries and sectors where auditing is used extensively.
 To an extent, AI applications being developed require necessary built-in tracking in order to enable drill downs to the specific data points that led to the recommendations being made.

-3 Can I recognise and mitigate AI bias?
+3. Can I recognise and mitigate AI bias?

 Bias is an inherent problem when using AI as a decision-making tool.
 AI is only as good as the data behind it, and as such, this data must be fair and representative to ensure that AI evolves to be non-discriminatory.
 The two main sources of bias in AI arise from data and teams.
 With data, this often means underrepresented and imbalanced datasets.
 It is important to raise this question of data representation from the start.
 Bias occurring from teams arises when we only have a small group of people to train the machines.
 Therefore, the algorithms end up unknowingly reflecting the thinking of a select few.
-When we use data to feed AI algorithms, the data needs to be secure.
-Otherwise the risk of tampering or corruption can skew the machine's output at the expense of the end user.
-The result is a potential unintended decision outcome.
-Obviously, the training phase cannot cover all possible examples that a system may deal with in the real world and of course, this gets worse if the data itself is tampered with.
-Active measures should be taken to protect the data and applications, as well as an ongoing assessment of new vulnerabilities.

-How secure is the data I am using?
+4. How secure is the data I am using?